doctaphred/Tutorials/python/pyc-files.md

 > the `import` statement first looks in the containing package before looking in the standard module search path.

-In fact, they elsewhere explain that, due to Python 2's default relative import semantics, a file `string.py` [can completely shadow](https://docs.python.org/2/whatsnew/2.5.html#pep-328-absolute-and-relative-imports) the built-in `string` module.
+In fact, they [elsewhere explain](https://docs.python.org/2/whatsnew/2.5.html#pep-328-absolute-and-relative-imports) that, due to Python 2's default relative import semantics, a file `string.py` can completely shadow the built-in `string` module:

+> Let’s say you have a package directory like this:

+>     pkg/
+>     pkg/__init__.py
+>     pkg/main.py
+>     pkg/string.py

+> This defines a package named `pkg` containing the `pkg.main` and `pkg.string` submodules.

+> Consider the code in the `main.py` module.
+What happens if it executes the statement `import string`?
+In Python 2.4 and earlier, it will first look in the package’s directory to perform a relative import, finds `pkg/string.py`, imports the contents of that file as the `pkg.string` module, and that module is bound to the name `string` in the `pkg.main` module’s namespace.

+> That’s fine if `pkg.string` was what you wanted.
+But what if you wanted Python’s standard `string` module?
+There’s no clean way to ignore pkg.string and look for the standard module.

 [Furthermore](https://docs.python.org/2/tutorial/modules.html#compiled-python-files):